davidtimmons/davidtimmons.github.io/app/src/index.md

       technology and marketing.
     </p>
     <p>
-      I have career experience at startups and enterprises as well as my own business ventures.
-My engineering experience spans the entire software stack (i.e. front-end, back-end, database, and some mobile).
+      I have worked at startups and enterprises as well as my own business ventures.
+My engineering experience spans the entire software stack (i.e., front-end, back-end, database, and some mobile).
     </p>
     <p>
-      A focus on strong front-end engineering methodologies combined with a drive toward quality and best practice in all things defines my professional approach.
+      Lastly, a focus on strong front-end engineering methodologies combined with a drive toward quality and best practice in all things defines my professional approach.
     </p>
   </div>